Psycho (1960 film): Filming

-Psycho, independently produced and financed by Hitchcock, was shot at Revue Studios, the same location as his television show.
-The film was shot on a tight budget of $807,000, beginning on November 11, 1959, and ending on February 1, 1960.
-Filming started in the morning and finished by six p.m. or earlier on Thursdays (when Hitchcock and his wife would dine at Chasen's).
-Nearly the whole film was shot with 50 mm lenses on 35 mm cameras.
-This provided an angle of view similar to human vision, which helped to further involve the audience.
+Psycho, independently produced and financed by Hitchcock, was shot at Revue Studios, the same location for his television show, on a tight budget of $807,000, from November 11, 1959, to February 1, 1960.
+Filming would start in the morning and finish by six p.m., or earlier on Thursdays when Hitchcock and his wife would dine at Chasen's.
+Nearly the whole film was shot with 50mm lenses on 35mm cameras.
+This provided a field of vision that was similar to a human's, which helped to further involve the audience.

-Before shooting began in November, Hitchcock dispatched Green to Phoenix to scout locations and shoot the opening scene.
-The shot was supposed to be an aerial shot of Phoenix that slowly zoomed into the hotel window of a passionate Marion and Sam.
-Ultimately, the helicopter footage proved too shaky and had to be spliced with footage from the studio.
+Before principal photography began in November, Hitchcock dispatched Green to Phoenix to scout locations and shoot the opening scene.
+It was supposed to be an aerial shot of Phoenix that slowly descended to zoom through a window into the hotel room where Marion and Sam have their passionate rendez-vous.
+Ultimately the helicopter footage proved too shaky and had to be spliced with footage from the studio.
 Another crew filmed day and night footage on Highway 99 between Gorman and Fresno, California, for projection when Marion drives from Phoenix.
 Footage of her driving into Bakersfield to trade her car is also shown.
 They also provided the location shots for the scene in which Marion is discovered sleeping in her car by the suspicious policeman.
-In one street scene shot in downtown Phoenix, Christmas decorations were discovered to be visible; rather than re-shoot the footage, Hitchcock chose to add onscreen text to the opening scene marking the date as "Friday, December the Eleventh".
+In one street scene shot in downtown Phoenix, Christmas decorations were discovered to be visible; rather than re-shoot the footage, Hitchcock chose to add on-screen text to the opening scene marking the date as "Friday, December the Eleventh".

-Green also took photos of a prepared list of 140 locations for later reconstruction in the studio.
+Green also took photos of a prepared list of 140 locations for reconstruction later in the studio.
 These included many real estate offices and homes such as those belonging to Marion and her sister.
 He also found a girl who looked just as he imagined Marion and photographed her whole wardrobe, which would enable Hitchcock to demand realistic looks from Helen Colvig, the wardrobe supervisor.
 The look of the Bates house was modeled on Edward Hopper's painting House by the Railroad, a fanciful portrait of the Second Empire Victorian home at 18 Conger Avenue in Haverstraw, New York.